International Pet Travel is complicated, but we have done this and so can you!

 Place your Bags, shoes first.
 Separate your pet food items and electronics in another bin.

 Keep your lease/harness on the outside of the carrier.
 When you put your bags on the conveyor belt, you don’t want to scramble to get your leash.

 TSA may ask you to remove their collar.
-Collars with metal such clasps or Rabies Tags will be detected, and you may be subject to additional pat-down or inspection.
+Collars with metal such as clasps or Rabies Tags will be detected, and you may be subject to additional pat-down or inspection.

 A Velcro-type harness works well instead of a collar with metal.